Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: Motivation

-Where $Y_0(x),Y_1(x)$ are roots of $K(x,Y)=0$.
-And $Y_0(x,t)$ should be considered as a formal series of $t$.
-We can see that the solution form in both kernel method approaches involve the positive degree term extraction (taking $[x^>]$).
-This is a technique widely used in solving discrete differential equations \cite{buchacher2022orbit}.
+where $Y_0(x),Y_1(x)$ are roots of $K(x,Y)=0$. $Y_0(x,t)$ is treated as a formal power series in $t$.
+Both kernel methods utilize positive degree term extraction ($[x^>]$), a technique common in solving discrete difference equations \cite{buchacher2022orbit}.

-It is straight forward to get the solutions form of bijections and inclusion-exclusion from the algebraic kernel method.
-For simple lattice walk, $|P^{++}_n((0,0)\to(i,j))|=q_{i,j,m}=[x^iy^jt^n]Q(x,y,t)$ in \eqref{sol alg ker}.
-We need to do some careful calculations with binomial expansion.
+It is straightforward to obtain the solution form of bijections and inclusion-exclusion from the algebraic kernel method.
+For the simple lattice walk, $|P^{++}_n((0,0)\to(i,j))|=q_{i,j,n}=[x^iy^jt^n]Q(x,y,t)$ for $Q(x,y,t)$ in \eqref{sol alg ker}.
+This can be checked by direct calculations.